Kohima: Police and law enforcement

 The Kohima Police of the Nagaland Police is the police force responsible for maintaining security, law and order in the Kohima Metropolitan Area.
 It is headed by a Superintendent of Police (SP).
 Kevithuto Sophie is the current SP of Kohima.
 The municipal area of Kohima is served by two police stations—Kohima North Police Station and Kohima South Police Station.

-In 2020, the Kohima North Police Station became the first police station and a government facility in the entire North Eastern Region of India to receive the International Standard Organization (ISO) 9001 Certification for quality management system.
+In 2020, the Kohima North Police Station became the first police station and a government facility in the entire North Eastern Region of India to receive the International Organization for Standardization (ISO) 9001 Certification for quality management system.

+Governance

+Nagaland's traditional governance system persists in rural areas and urban Kohima through ward panchayats.
+Each ward elects a panchayat chairman every five years by a show of hands, who then appoints officials, including joint secretaries and Gaon Burhas (GBs).
+Recognized by the District Commissioner, ward panchayats oversee peaceful community coexistence, resolve disputes, and communicate community concerns to the government.
+GBs manage house tax collection due to their familiarity with households.
+These traditional bodies are integral to development work within their wards and hold meetings as needed.
+Institutionalizing them under the municipal act could formalize their roles, transferring councillors' duties to panchayat chairmen and integrating them into municipal councils as ward committees.
+The Kohima Town Committee (KTC) was established in 1957 with 8 wards, 8 elected members, and 4 government nominees.
+Key pioneers include Shri Yusuf Ali as the first Ex-Officio Chairman, Late Dr. Neilhouzhu Kire as the first Vice-Chairman (1957–1967), and Late Joseph Jasokie as the first elected Chairman (1982–1983).

+In 2005, Kohima's first municipality was formed under the Nagaland Municipal Act, 2001, with 19 elected councillors.
+The Kohima Municipal Council (KMC) remains in a transitional phase, with its powers and functions under the 74th Constitutional Amendment Act yet to be fully transferred by state government departments.

+Currently, KMC governs 19 wards, covering nearly 11 sq. km (17% of the greater Kohima planning area) with a population of 98,000 as per the 2011 census.

 Demographics

 Census data

 As of 2011, Kohima had a population of 99,039 of which males and females were 51,626 and 47,413 respectively.
-Kohima has an average literacy rate of 90.76%, higher than the national average of 79.55%.
+Kohima has an average literacy rate of 90.76%, higher than the national average of 76.55%.

-The city's population is composed of the 17 Ethnic Groups of Nagaland.
-The population of the Angamis, Aos and Lothas are the largest in present-day Kohima Urban Area.